gregmamoyac/GhostCrew-AI-PenetrationTesting-Assistant-Training-App/README.md

 # GhostCrew

-GhostCrew is a web based terminal and AI chat assistant tool.
+GhostCrew is a web-based terminal and AI chat assistant tool.

 ## Directory layout